molily/molily.de/_posts/2020-11-21-testing-angular.md

 The Flickr search end-to-end test we have written is fully functional.
 We can improve the code further to increase clarity and maintainability.

-We will use a design pattern called _page object_.
+We will use a design pattern called **page object**.
 A design pattern is a proven code structure, a best practice to solve a common problem.

+<aside class="margin-note">High-level interactions</aside>

 A page object represents the web page that is scrutinized by an end-to-end test.
 The page object provides a high-level interface for interacting with the page.